Information-Based Martingale Optimal Transport: Simple analogy with several optimal transports

 Let $(B_t)_{t\geqslant0}$ be a standard Brownian motion.
 For now, to compare with other interpolating methods, we start with the standard one-arc $X$-RAP $(I_t^{(1)})_{t\in[T_0,T_1]}$ given by

 We remark that the $n$-arc case, with a general standard RAP, can be treated similarly.
 We consider the FAM

-where $(W_t)$ is the innovations process of $(M_t)$, a standard Brownian motion $[T_0,T_1]$ adapted to the filtration $(\F_t^I)$ that is generated by $(I_{t}^{(1)})$.
+where $(W_t)$ is the innovations process of $(M_t)$, a standard Brownian motion $[T_0,T_1]$ adapted to the filtration $(\F_t^I)$ that is generated by $(I_{t}^{(1)})$, which is $\{T_0,T_1\}_*$ -conditionally-Markov.
 The FAM $(M_t)$ depends on the coupling $\pi^X$ of $(X_0,X_1)$.
-In some real-world situations, the coupling is usually not observed directly, only its marginals are.
+In some real-world situations, the coupling is not observed directly, only its marginals are.
 Choosing a coupling is then part of the modelling task determined by the problem at hand.
-Another approach is to go ``model-free'' by utilizing a least action principle, such as martingale optimal transport (MOT).
+Another approach is to go ``model-free'' by utilising a least action principle, such as martingale optimal transport (MOT) for instance.

 Optimal transport (OT) dates back to Gaspard Monge in 1781 \cite{Monge}, with significant advancements by Leonid Kantorovich in 1942 \cite{Kantorovich} and Yann Brenier in 1987 \cite{Brenier}.
-It provides a way of comparing two measures, $\mu$ and $\nu$, defined on the Borel sets of topological Hausdorff spaces $\X$ and $\Y$, respectively.
-We denote by $\mathcal P(\X)$ and $\mathcal P(\Y)$ the sets of Borel measures on $\X$ and $\Y$ respectively.
-A popular mental image in the context of optimal transport is a pile of sand, modelled by a measure $\mu$, and a hole, modelled by another measure $\nu$.
-One wishes to fill the hole with the sand in an optimal manner, by exercising the least amount of effort.
+It provides a way to compare two measures, $\mu$ and $\nu$, defined on the Borel sets of topological Hausdorff spaces $\X$ and $\Y$, respectively.
 To make this statement precise, one needs a cost function $c: \X \times \Y \rightarrow [0,\infty]$ that measures the cost of transporting a unit mass from $x \in \X$ to $y\in\Y$.
-The optimal transport problem is concerned with how to transport $\mu$ to $\nu$ whilst minimizing the cost of transportation.
+The optimal transport problem is concerned with how to transport $\mu$ to $\nu$ whilst minimising the cost of transportation.
 That is, given $\mu \in \mathcal{P}(\X)$ and $\nu \in \mathcal{P}(\Y)$,

-This problem possesses many interesting properties.
-For instance, if $\X=\Y$ is a Polish space, and $(\X,c)$ is a metric space, then
+This problem possesses many interesting properties (see for instance \cite{Villani1}, \cite{Villani2}, \cite{Bogachev}, or Section 2.3 in \cite{Kassis} for a short overview).
+For example, if $\X=\Y$ is a Polish space, and $(\X,c)$ is a metric space, then